NabilaT2204/Hackhive2025/README.md

 - The tool organizes their schedule to minimize gaps and maximize free days, ensuring an efficient semester plan.

 ### 2. Professor Reviews
-- View summarized professor reviews from RateMyProf using the Deepseek-R1 model from Ollama.
+- View summarized professor reviews from RateMyProf using the Llama 2 model by Meta AI from Ollama.
 - Gain insights into the quality of instruction and class expectations to make informed decisions.

 ### 3. Class Calendar
 - Generate a downloadable calendar for your schedule.
 - Easily visualize your class timings and plan your semester effectively.
-- Calendar generation is powered by Deepseek-R1 from Ollama for seamless integration.
+- Calendar generation is powered by Llama 2 from Ollama for seamless integration.

 ## Installation

 ### Prerequisites
 - Python 3.8 or later
-- Deepseek-R1 model from Ollama
+- Llama 2 model from Ollama
 - Required Python packages (specified below)

 ### Steps